ionelmc/python-aspectlib/docs/rationale.rst

 * You would need to handle yourself all different kids of patching (patching a module is different than patching a class, a function or a method for that matter).
   ``aspectlib`` will handle all this gross patching mumbo-jumbo for you, consistently, over many Python versions.
-* Writting the actual wrappers is repetitive, boring and error-prone.
+* Writing the actual wrappers is repetitive, boring and error-prone.
 You can't reuse wrappers but *you can reuse function decorators*.